Download our FREE smartphone app today!

 "I will endeavor to do my very best, to open my mind to new ideas and collaborate with others, to excel in my own learning."

-- In secondary school, students participate in one 40 minute tutorial per week of Personal, Social, Health and Economic Education from Years 7-11.
+- In the Secondary phase, students participate in one 40 minute tutorial per week of Personal, Social, Health and Economic Education from Years 7-11, with an additional period a week in Years 7 and 8.

 - What does it mean to be British?